The Tafenoquine Roll-out STudy (TRuST)

-The new tools will be provided to the health care facilities together with the regular antimalarial drugs chloroquine (CQ) and PQ that are already part of the P. vivax malaria treatment guidelines in Brazil and provided by the MoH.
-After confirming the diagnosis of P. vivax malaria and measuring the patient’s G6PD enzyme levels, the health care provider will provide the appropriate treatment for relapse prevention (tafenoquine (TQ) or primaquine (PQ)) based on the updated treatment algorithm.
+The study assessed the feasibility of introducing a new P. vivax treatment protocol with point-of-care G6PD testing and single-dose tafenoquine.
+The new tools were provided to the health care facilities together with the regular blood-stage antimalarial drug, chloroquine (CQ).
+After confirming the diagnosis of P. vivax malaria and measuring the patient’s G6PD enzyme levels, the health care provider provided the appropriate treatment for relapse prevention (TQ or PQ) based on the updated treatment algorithm.

-The health care provider will record information about the results of the malaria test and G6PD diagnosis as well as treatment provided, in the Epidemiological Surveillance Information System (SIVEP) – Malaria, following the regular health service routine.
-Only patients who consent to data sharing will be included in the study database, after being de-identified.
-The study will start at 10 higher-level facilities and will only be extended to lower-level facilities following an interim analysis and a positive recommendation from the Independent Study Oversight Committee (ISOC).
+The health care provider recorded information about the results of the malaria test and G6PD diagnosis as well as the treatment provided in the Epidemiological Surveillance Information System (SIVEP) – Malaria, following the regular health service routine.
+Only patients who provided informed consent to data sharing have been included in the study database, after being de-identified.